survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 The point of a package manager like npm is to avoid unnecessary development effort.
 Instead of developing every piece of code yourself, you consume ready-made functionality using npm.
 This isn't without its problems as you have to research and test your options.

-npm ecosystem is vast and it hosts multiple smaller communities, such as Angular, Ember, or React.
+npm ecosystem is vast and it hosts multiple smaller communities, such as AngularJS, Ember, or React.
 Certain utility libraries, like lodash, are valuable across these boundaries. npm offers a lot of choice and it's not uncommon to have tens of options available to address your specific problem.

 When you are confronted with a technical problem, you have at least the following options: